CoachbotSwarm/User-Guide/README.md

 GitHub Desktop Setup Guide: https://www.addictivetips.com/chromebook/install-github-desktop-on-chrome-os/

 Git Terminal Guide: https://www.geeksforgeeks.org/how-to-install-git-on-chrome-os/

+#### Requesting Access to the Organization

+To gain access to our Coachbot-Swarm organization and start submitting experiments, email us at coachbotswarmsystem@gmail.com with your name, university (if applicable), and github username associated with the account.
+You can find your github username by clicking on your profile picture in the top right corner and going to “Your Profile”.
+Your username will be underneath your large profile picture icon on the left side.
+After emailing us, users will receive an email (to the address linked to the Github username) inviting them to join the Coachbot-Swarm organization.
+Please allow up to one business day for this invitation from when we were emailed.
+Once the user accepts the invite to the organization, they'll get write access to two repositories.
+The first of the repositories is named submission_repo, where users will be able to, as the name suggests, submit experiments.
+Details on this process are outlined in sections below.
+The second is a private repository which has the same name as the Github username that was requested to be a collaborator to the platform.
+This repository is where the user and any collaborators they choose to add can iterate on experiments, prep files for submission, and access results.
+This private repository contains a skeleton template for the 4 files explained below that a submission is comprised of.
+Further sections below walk through the files needed for submission and the available robot API functions.
+If you already have git installed on your machine, skip ahead to Section II.
+If not, continue below for steps on installing git.

 ## Getting Familiar with the System through the Example Repository
 The third repository seen in the organization is *Examples*.
 This repository contains various examples of submissions highlighting different robot API calls and is a great starting reference point to get familiar with how to submit to the Coachbot Swarm Platform.
 The simple steps below will help users submit their first experiment to the platform.